 Banner image by Veritas Publishing, Keron Psillas images: Cavalo Lusitano: The Spirit Within

-This year marks our eleventh All Art Arizona exhibition that highlights the breadth and diversity of art created by Arizona artists encompassing sculpture, glass, photography, painting, ceramics, wood, printmaking, mixed media, artist books, and more.
+This year marks our tenth All Art Arizona exhibition that highlights the breadth and diversity of art created by Arizona artists encompassing sculpture, glass, photography, painting, ceramics, wood, printmaking, mixed media, artist books, and more.

 All Art Arizona attracts artists, art collectors, and art lovers from all over the state to one of our best attended exhibitions of the year.
 Visit the Art Intersection galleries, bring your friends and family, to enjoy this unique exhibition and range of art by Arizona artists.
 As always, the exhibition is free and open to the public during business hours.